chilcano/ansible-minishift-istio-security/README.md

 # Exploring Service Mesh with OpenShift, Weave Scope and Istio

-We are going to try solving below questions by exploring a local Kubernetes, APIs, injecting sidecars and playing with Istio samples:
+Basically we are going to learn and understand what is Service Mesh by exploring a local Kubernetes, APIs, injecting sidecars and playing with Istio samples; in other words, we are going to try solving below questions:

 1. Is Service Mesh a kind of Distributed Application?
 2. Why Istio is required in a Containerized Platform?